5/7 RECOMMENDED

 The Case BSC Is Making

-Broadway Stage Collective was founded by the producers of How to Dance in Ohio — a show that moved to Broadway with BSC as co-producer.
 This Dear Evan Hansen is not a professional production.
 It is, in stretches, a very good one.
-The weaknesses are the show's as much as the production's.
-The things that could have gone wrong and didn't — the design, the pit, the performances that genuinely land — those are BSC's.
+The weaknesses are the show's as much as the production's — the second act has always had a velocity problem that no production has fully solved.
+The things that could have gone wrong and didn't — the lighting, the musical direction, the performances that genuinely land — those belong to BSC.
+The Nevada premiere of a show this significant deserved to be on record.
+It is.

 Production Credits